 - When the accident was caused by faulty or poorly maintained equipment.

-- If no protective equipment (hard hats, work boots, etc.) were provided.
+- If no protective equipment (PPE), such as hard hats and work boots, were provided.

 Poole Accident At Work Statistics

-The table below shows the number of workplace accidents in Poole per 100,000 employees as well as the number of fatalities in the area during 2018 – 2019 (source report).
+The table below shows the number of workplace accidents in Poole per 100,000 employees as well as the number of fatalities in the area during 2018 – 2019 (report).

 |Location||Total - Non Fatal Injuries|